jamestiotio/CITM/README.md

 3. This method allows users to specifically curate the list of items or/and cats (including expendables like Rare Tickets, Treasure Radars, EXP and Cat Food) that they desire to obtain (such as retrieving cat units locked based on story progress or past limited-edition cat units).

-4. Unfortunately, as of version 11.1.0, this method would require rooting/jailbreaking (as mentioned [here](https://github.com/jamestiotio/CITM/issues/7)) due to Certificate Pinning.
+4. Unfortunately, as of version 11.1.0, this method would require rooting/jailbreaking (as mentioned [here](https://github.com/jamestiotio/CITM/issues/7)) due to Certificate Pinning and nonces.
 Otherwise, versions of Battle Cats lower than v11.1.0 would not require any jailbreaking, rooting or any game cheating/hacking software, except for cases of usage with Android versions beyond `Nougat` (>= 7.0).

 ## Setup